robulouski/voidy-bootstrap/README.rst

 content.
 All paths must be relative to the theme's ``templates/includes`` directory.

+Note that in the following setting names, an "*" (asterisk) represents a page type, which are: INDEX, ARTICLE, PAGE, CATEGORY, TAG, AUTHOR, ARCHIVES.

 ``CUSTOM_SITE_HEADERS``
   List of templates that will replace the default site header area (i.e. the jumbotron area).

+``CUSTOM_HEADER_*``
+  Add custom content after the site headers, before the main container, and outside any container dev (and therefore before any content columns).

+``CUSTOM_CONTAINER_TOP_*``
+  Similar to CUSTOM_HEADER_*, but inside the main container div.
+Not inside any row or column, so any content here will span across the top of both columns (in 2 column mode).

+``CUSTOM_CONTENT_TOP_*``
+  Template fragment that will be inserted at the top of the content column, before anything else.

+``CUSTOM_CONTENT_BOTTOM_*``
+  These will be included right at the bottom of the content column.

+``CUSTOM_CONTAINER_BOTTOM_*``
+  These will be included at the bottom of the main container, after the columns.
+Content will end up inside a container but outside of columns, spanning across the bottom, below both columns (in 2 column mode).

 ``CUSTOM_ARTICLE_HEADERS``
   List of templates that will replace the default article header